jordoreed/shoppinglist/README.md

 I didn't get around to making it _exactly_ like the designs.
 I've got take-homes and interviews from a lot of companies I simply don't have time.

 If I were building to this for realsies I would have gone a lot harder on trying to extract all the colors out into some sort of theme file.
 I started down that route but ended up cutting corners to get this thing done.

+I've never used material-ui until this.
+I'm sure I screwed up conventions, but what can I say... this was the hugest take-home I've ever been asked to do 🤷